 We took MAS so service was top-notch as expected.
 But despite that, we still had idiots who brought in large bags into the cabin instead of checking them in but the MAS cabin crew managed to stow them away from sight.
 The MAS cabin crew also managed to keep the service at the highest level by providing beverages (of all types) throughout the flight.

-Flying on MAS made us feeling proud to be Malaysian especially when there were more foreigners in the same flight and they too were impressed with “Malaysian Hospitality”.
+Flying on MAS made us feel proud to be Malaysian especially when there were more foreigners in the same flight and they too were impressed with “Malaysian Hospitality”.

 (I almost had my jaws dropped when seeing the airport taxis are consists of Toyota Innova premium MPVs – I did not get the chance to check the price as we already made prior arrangements for transport.
 The parking was a bit chaotic but noticed the drivers were extra careful)